MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 ## Considerations and limitations

-- If you have a subscription for Microsoft 365 E5, you have a Pro license.
+- If you have a subscription for Microsoft Office 365 E5, you have a Pro license.

-- You can sign up for or purchase Power BI with .gov or .mil addresses, but this approach requires a different process.
-For more information, see [Enroll your US Government organization in the Power BI service](../enterprise/service-govus-signup.md).
-- If you're unable to use self-service to get your own Power BI license, check to see if your Microsoft 365 Global administrator disabled the self-service options.
-Also check with the Fabric administrator to see if they changed the upgrade and trial options available to you.
-For help when you can't use self-service, go to [Self-service sign up and purchase help](service-self-service-sign-up-help.md).
+- If you're a Global administrator or Billing administrator, licensing and subscription information is available in [Power BI licensing for your organization](../enterprise/service-admin-licensing-organization.md).
+-
 -  If you're a Global administrator or Billing administrator, you might not want users in your organization to use self-service sign-up.
 To learn how to disable self-service, visit [Enable or disable self-service.](../enterprise/service-admin-disable-self-service.md)

-- If you're a Global administrator or Billing administrator, see [Power BI licensing for your organization](../enterprise/service-admin-licensing-organization.md).

-- If you're an admin, [learn how to enable and disable self-service.](../enterprise/service-admin-disable-self-service.md)

-- Self-service purchase of Pro and PPU licenses isn't available to educational organizations or organizations deployed to Azure Government or Azure China 21Vianet clouds.

 - This article describes the self-service process for the **Power BI service.** If you're looking for help with downloading Power BI Desktop or with installing the mobile apps, refer to these articles: